Project Presentation & Approval Process

 The sponsor says, “I think this budget looks just a tad fat.
 You can get it done for 20% less, can’t you?”

 The PM nods like an eager puppy and hurries off to slash the budget by 20%.
 The easiest way to do that is to reduce the work and time in each task by 20%.
 The PM is able to return with the lower budget and, as a bonus, a shorter duration.
-This convinces the sponsor that the PM is not a slick shyster and that the project will run like a machine.
+This convinces the sponsor that the PM is not a slick shyster and that the project will run like a well-oiled machine.

 When the project approval session ends, both the sponsor and the PM have learned a lesson.
 The sponsor has learned that the PM’s plans have a lot of fat built in.
 So next time the cut will be 30%, not just 20%.
 The lesson the PM has learned is that next time he’ll pad the plan by 25%.
 Then arbitrary changes won’t cripple the effort before it even starts.

-Project Approval by a Rebel Without a Clue
+Project Presentation: Rebel Without a Clue

-Still other project managers prepare to go into project approval meetings ready for battle.
+Still other project managers prepare to go into project presentation approval meetings ready for battle.
 Holding a clenched fist into the air, these rebel PMs tell the team members, “I will fight for our plan!
 Those nitwits in suits will not change one bit of the brilliant plan we have put together.”

 The rebel then heads for the meeting room for the planning session with his boss, his boss’s boss and the executive whose signature is on his paycheck.
 The discussion goes like this: